laurenkt/unlockyork/tour/documents/introduction.md

 <img src="photos/liam.jpg" class="float-right" />

-Welcome to the HTML tour for the creation of Unlock York, throughout this tour you will experience the timeline of our product from the very first ideas created to the early access product demonstrated in the sales presentation.
+Welcome to the HTML tour for the creation of **Unlock:York**, throughout this tour you will experience the timeline of our product from the very first ideas created, to the early access product demonstrated in the sales presentation.
 You will be shown the progression of all documentation/time management, external communication and a quick video reminder of our kiosk and mobile applications.
 So remember to be